apache/dubbo-go-samples/config_yaml/README.md

 ### 3.3 Show

-Start the server first and then the client.
-You can observe that the client prints `ConfigTest successfully` and the configuration is loaded and the call is successful.
+Start the server first, then the client.
+If the client prints `ConfigTest Successful`, it means the configuration is loaded and the call success.
 ```
 2024-03-11 15:47:29     INFO    cmd/main.go:39  ConfigTest successfully
 ```